ClickCease

 • Routers and firewalls

-• Switches and access points
+• Managed switches and wireless access points

-• Printers and copiers
+• Network-connected printers and copiers

-• Security cameras
+• Security cameras and DVR/NVR systems

-• Any IoT devices
+• Any IoT devices including smart displays, environmental sensors, and connected appliances

 Keep Firmware Updated